Ishan25j/Diffusion-Implementation/README.md

 ## Examples

-[Insert a captivating image generated from a text prompt]

 **Prompt:** a painting of a fox sitting in a field at sunrise in the style of Claude Monet, higly detailed, ultra sharp, 8k resolution.